 Trading No. 16 and Unprotected First-Rounder Will Haunt the Phoenix Suns

-The Phoenix Suns had the No. 16 pick, but then they traded it, plus an unprotected first-rounder in 2021, to acquire Mikal Bridges, who was taken No. 10 by the Philadelphia 76ers.
+The Phoenix Suns had the No. 16 pick, but then they traded it, plus an unprotected first-rounder in 2021, to acquire Mikal Bridges, who was taken No. 10 by the Miami Heat.
 This will come back to bite them.

 Bridges, who turns 22 years old in August, had a quiet summer league (6.2 points per game) as he struggled to find scoring chances.
 He attempted six two-pointers in five games.
 And with Deandre Ayton, Devin Booker, TJ Warren, Josh Jackson and now Trevor Ariza, Bridges could continue to have trouble getting the looks and reps he needs to take the next step as a scorer.